nicozanf/web2py-pyinstaller/README_mac.md

 python3 build_web2py.py

 10. if everything is fine, you'll obtain web2py_macos.zip on the Desktop/web2py  folder.
 Inside it, there is the web2py program with both the CMD version and the APP version.

-## Gothca
+11. due to a known bug (see https://github.com/pyinstaller/pyinstaller/issues/3820) the APP bundle is not working as it is created.
+As a simple workaround, you need to create inside it the folder web2py.app/Contents/lib/tcl8/8.5/ and copy there the single file:

-Unfortunately, the APP version is still not working - see https://github.com/pyinstaller/pyinstaller/issues/3820 .
-I'm not adding it to the repository
+/Library/Frameworks/Python.framework/Versions/3.7/lib/tcl8/8.5/**msgcat-1.6.1.tm**

 ## Debugging
 The 'normal' binaries have only the external python modules included (i.e. no gluon*).
 In this way, new versions of web2py can be simply deployed by substituting the web2py source files inside the ZIP file.
 But sometimes this could be broken due to new requirements.
 In this case you need to make a 'fat' binary version by changing to True the BUILD_DEBUG variable in build_web2py.py.
 Then you can examine the new executable (for new modules to be specified in web2py.mac.spec) with the command: